DETAILED ACTION

 Claims 21, 23, 25-26 and 28 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Gill (USPGPub 2001/0003156).

-Re Claim 21, Gill teaches a system for treatment, the system comprising: a surface mounted device (Gill Figs. 1-4) configured to be positioned on and secured to a head of a wearer (Gill Figs. 3-4; ¶ 0078-0079); a cannula (1) having a channel, the cannula configured to pass through the surface mounted device (Gill ¶ 0077), through an incision in the head of the wearer, and into body tissue of the wearer (Gill ¶ 0077-0079); and an energy delivering device configured to be inserted into the cannula (1), the surface mounted device, and the incision in order to enter the body tissue, wherein the energy delivering device is configured to deliver energy into the body tissue of the wearer (Gill ¶ 0081-0082), wherein the surface mounted device is configured to stabilize the energy delivering device while the energy delivering device delivers the energy into the body tissue of the wearer (Gill ¶ 0082-0083).
+Re Claim 21, Gill teaches a system for treatment, the system comprising: a surface mounted device (Gill Figs. 1-4) configured to be positioned against and secured to a head of a wearer (Gill Figs. 3-4; ¶ 0078-0079); a cannula (1) having a channel, the cannula configured to pass through the surface mounted device (Gill ¶ 0077), through an incision in the head of the wearer, and into body tissue of the wearer (Gill ¶ 0077-0079); and an energy delivering device configured to be inserted through the cannula (1), the surface mounted device, and the incision to enter the body tissue, wherein the energy delivering device is configured to deliver energy into the body tissue of the wearer (Gill ¶ 0081-0082), wherein the surface mounted device is configured to stabilize the cannula and the energy delivering device while the energy delivering device delivers the energy into the body tissue of the wearer (Gill ¶ 0082-0083).

-Re Claim 23, Gill teaches wherein the body tissue comprises a brain of the wearer (Gill ¶ 0082).
+Re Claim 23, Gill teaches wherein the body tissue comprises a brain of the wearer (Gill ¶ 0082-0083).

 Re Claim 25, Gill teaches wherein the energy delivering device is configured to increase temperature of the body tissue of the wearer (Gill ¶ 0002).